-Thanks to your support, since January 2018 we have provided the following medical equipment:
+Thanks to your support, since January 2020 we have provided the following medical equipment:

-· Dermatoscope & Welch Allyn procedure light
+· Welch Allyn LED examination light (2)

 With your continuing support we are raising funds towards further equipment purchases.
 Our major project is a microscope microsuction unit and more hydraulic couches.

-For over 20 years, the trust has been providing home blood pressure monitors to patients in South Kesteven.
+For over 25 years, the trust has been providing home blood pressure monitors to patients in South Kesteven.
 The trust continues this work and embarked on a project to identify patients with Hypertension and Atrial Fibrillation, a major indicator of the likelihood of an ischaemic stroke.
 Based on statistics from the Stroke Association, we believe there might be 91 patients at risk within our area